Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

 # Forecasting Carbon Benefits/Demand for Wood Nanomaterials in Electric Vehicles
-Forecasts demand and carbon benefits of wood-based nano materials in automotive applications
+Forecasts demand and carbon benefits of wood-based nano materials as bio fillers in automotive composite applications

 # Background
 Wood-based nanomaterials have gained considerable attention as abundant and strong bio-based fillers in automotive composites